-From our introduction to Job we see him as a man of faith – a man of prayer.
+From our introduction to Job, we see him as a man of faith – a man of prayer.
 From the beginning, Job is identified as a bond-servant of the Lord.
 We read that: Job was one who feared God and turned away from evil.
 Job 1:1.
-From the start we see that Job likened to Noah, found grace in the eyes of the Lord.
-From the beginning we see him likened to Daniel – Job was beloved of the Lord.
+From the start, we see that Job, like Noah, found grace in the eyes of the Lord.
+From the beginning we see him likened to Daniel.
+Job was beloved of the Lord.

 Never miss a post